HR-CMGT/PRG06-vue-workshop/README.md

     </div>
 </template>
 ```
-You will notice that the template code for the movie gets more complex.
+You will notice that the template code for the movie is getting more complex.
 This is a perfect opportunity to create a child component for a movie!
 But before we do that, let's go over a few more basics first:

 ## Clicks and conditionals

 By using `@Click` you can bind a DOM element to a method.
-We will also use `v-if` to show the button only if the number of movies in the array is 0.
+We'll use `v-if` to show a button if the number of movies in the array is 0.

 ```
 <button v-if="films.length == 0" @click='loadMovies'>Load movies</button>